pramnora/python/README.md

 ADD A DATABASE/(SQLite)

-Creating a database can be achieved by writing just 2 lines of code:
+Importing a database library can be achieved by writing just 1 line of code:

 > import sqlite3                        # import database: sqlite3

+Connecting to the database can be achieved by writing just 1 line of code:

 > conn = sqlite3.connect('anyName.db')  # open database connection

 Closing the database can be achieved by writing just 1 line of code:

 > conn.close()                          # close database connection

-What is more complex to achieve is being able to determine...
+What is more complex to achieve, however, is being able to determine...
 - how many fields to add
 - what sort of data to add into each field
 - how you wish to query the database